VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMPLETE_AI_SUITE.md

 **Status:** 🚀 **READY FOR ANYTHING!**

-Type any command, ask any question, request any content - VATSAL AI handles it all! 🎯
+Type any command, ask any question, request any content - BOI (Barely Obeys Instructions) handles it all! 🎯